West Coast Express: Operation

-The commuter railway is owned by TransLink, the transportation authority of the Metro Vancouver region, and a member of the Canadian Urban Transit Association.
-The Metro Vancouver Transit Police and Transit Security Officers conduct random fare inspections within the Fare Paid Zones at stations and on board trains.
+The commuter railway is owned by TransLink, the transportation authority of the Metro Vancouver region.
+Metro Vancouver Transit Police officers and transit security officers conduct random fare inspections within the Fare Paid Zones at stations and on board trains.
 People caught without valid fare are removed from the train and may be fined $173.
 Contracted commissionaires provide station attendant services and a security presence, even checking fares on occasion at stations.
-Commissionaires do not conduct enforcement.
-Enforcement of fares and other regulations is conducted by the South Coast British Columbia Transportation Authority Police Service and Transit Security.
+Commissionaires do not conduct fare enforcement.

 Supplementary bus service

-Rail service is supplemented by TransLink's bus No. 701, which runs four eastbound and four westbound trips per weekday—one in the morning, one in the afternoon, and two in the evening—between Coquitlam Central station and Mission City station.
+Rail service is supplemented by TransLink's 701 bus route, which runs four eastbound and four westbound trips per weekday—one in the morning, one in the afternoon, and two in the evening—between Coquitlam Central station and Mission City station.
 As with the West Coast Express itself, this bus service does not run on weekends and holidays.
 TransLink's regular one-zone adult/concession fare rates apply to these trips.
 The eastbound bus makes regular stops until it reaches Haney Place Exchange in Maple Ridge and then runs non-stop for about 26 minutes to Mission City station.
 This process is reversed for westbound buses.
-The entire one-way route is completed in 60–70 minutes.
+The entire one-way route is completed in 60 to 70 minutes.

 Prior services

-Until 30 December 2016, the West Coast Express ran coach-style "TrainBus" service, which provided additional service when trains were not running.
-The TrainBus provided two buses, one from Port Haney station in Maple Ridge and one from Mission City station, to Vancouver in the morning (after all westbound trains had departed) and five buses eastbound (two mid-day, and three after all eastbound trains had departed Waterfront), three of which extended to Mission, stopping only at West Coast Express stations.
-This service was replaced by bus No. 701.
+Until December 30, 2016, the West Coast Express ran coach-style "TrainBus" service, which provided additional service when trains were not running.
+The TrainBus service provided two buses, one from Port Haney station in Maple Ridge and one from Mission City station, to Vancouver in the morning (after all westbound trains had departed) and five buses eastbound (two mid-day, and three after all eastbound trains had departed Waterfront), three of which extended to Mission, stopping only at West Coast Express stations.
+This service was replaced by the 701 bus service.